whoiseatingallmypasta/PastaAI/README.md

 *  at certain depths should certain attributes be ignored

-## 2. "Implement many different tunable scoring systems"
+## 2. Implement many different tunable scoring systems

 We will add a number of different functions that assign a score to the board state Each function will have variables that are "tunable" and we will potentially tweak